HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-06-01-summary-beginner-level.md

 We hope you enjoyed this series of articles.
 Please let us know if there is anything that you find confusing.
 The content provided is and will be work in progress for a while.
 We are always open to suggestions and constructive feedback so drop us a message at [academy@horizen.global](mailto:academy@horizen.global) if you want to share your thoughts with us.

 **Your Horizen Team**

+### Further Reading

+{% include further_reading.html title="Planting Bitcoin" summary="A brilliant article examining the different factors that contributed to Bitcoins success.
+Dan Held is one of the best writers in the blockchain space and compares the evolutionary steps of the Bitcoin protocol to the different phases of planting a tree." author="Dan Held" url="https://medium.com/@danhedl/planting-bitcoin-56bd1459cb23" image="https://cdn-images-1.medium.com/max/1200/1*ndsz9PCJFuRuqv2Ayb3Vkw.png" %}